mikiyukio/CFGA_CARS196_train/README.md

 train_msloss_1024.py ====> corresponding to msloss baseline

-if you have run any above train procedures and want to evaluate the performance of **these baselines/ the corresponding CFGA features**, please take your trained models and go to https://github.com/mikiyukio/CFGA_CUB-200-2011_test for more information.
+if you have run any above train procedures and want to evaluate the performance of **these baselines/ the corresponding CFGA features**, please take your trained models and go to https://github.com/mikiyukio/CFGA_CARS196_test for more information.

 5:
+email: hello_yuhan@163.com